l01881enNoXl/RsAp43PY/1tZF/R3wUA/9RptTF/kafka_fvBGdd_1742963292.data.md

 Thanks for signing up for the course.

-The process of adding you to the mailing list is not automated yet, but you will hear from us closer to the course start.
+but you will hear from us closer to the course start.

 To make sure you don't miss any announcements